zdata-inc/cookiecutter-data-science/README.md

     parameters and the output metrics.json file.
 See the template's example `dvc.yaml` file as a starting point.

-Using `dvc exp run` trainig experiments can be run and the results tracked.
-No explicit git committing is required, each experiment will be associated with it's own git ref, so you don't need to make a bunch of different branches for different experiments.
+Using `dvc exp run` training experiments can be run and the results tracked.
+No explicit git committing is required; each experiment will be associated with its own git ref, so you don't need to make a bunch of different branches for different experiments.
 You can simply change the parameter and run `dvc exp run` and it will be all tracked.
 There exists various functionality to do things such as visually compare experimental runs and convert an experiment